zeroxoneafour/kwin-crasher/readme.md

 ## how to use

-1. Make some tiles
+1. Split tiles horizontally
-2. Drag window into/out of tile
+2. Split one of those vertically
+3. Open a window and shift drag it into one of the vertical split tiles
-3. Watch KWin crash
+4. Watch kwin crash